Many people believe that you can’t be a vegan athlete because a vegan diet lacks certain amino acids.

 Almost all the top results are a bean, and lentils are right up there as well.

-Most grains are relatively low in lysine, but oats have a fair amount.
+Most grains are relatively low in lysine (as are nuts), but oats have a fair amount.
 This is part of the reason why it can be troubling to say that “grains have a low amount of lysine” when not every single one does.
 Each food has its own amino acid profile.

 The Best Vegan Food Sources of Methionine